UHS SCHOLARSHIP COMMITTEE

 Awards are based on four program areas: Volunteer Public Service, Personal Development, Physical Fitness and

-Please Click HERE for additional information and how to register
+Please Click HERE (Links to an external site.) for additional information and how to register

 Scholarships for Students with Disabilities (Disability.gov)